MS NOW hosts Ali Veshi, Mika Brzezinski and Joe Scarborough, and Rachel Maddow

 Ana Cabrera Says She’s ‘Truly Grateful’ for Her Time at MS NOW

-In a social media video posted just before MS NOW’s announcement, Cabrera — who anchors the weeknight timeslot from 10 to 11 p.m.
+In a social media video posted just before MS NOW’s announcement, Cabrera — who anchors the weekday timeslot from 10 to 11 a.m.
 Eastern time — shared her news with fans.

 “I’ve decided to make a change,” Cabrera said, “and I am leaving MS NOW.
 Throughout my career, I’ve always sought the best opportunities to do this work and have the greatest impact, while staying true to myself and my mission as a journalist.
 My goal has always been to educate and inform and shine light, to hold people in power accountable, people on all sides of the political aisle, and non-politicians as well.”